THE INTEGRATOR: An essential role in successful implementation.

 Borrow power when necessary.

 Because an integrator is rare, she can be valuable.
 However, you should expect that people may be wary of you or resent you until they experience the benefits of this great, new thing you are implementing.
 The rewards may come to them only long after they’ve made their contribution.
 For this reason, at the outset of your effort, you may need to leverage the power of others in the organization, such as the initiative or program sponsor or pivotal managers, to reinforce the necessity of participation.
-(See my article on the role of sponsors for more on that topic.)

 Always close the loop.